drewcook/arbor-ui/README.md

-# Arbor
+# Arbor Protocol

-Arbor is a schelling game where the objective is to publicly co-create songs worthy of purchase by NFT collectors.
+The Arbor Protocol, or more simply called Arbor, is a schelling game where the objective is to publicly co-create songs worthy of purchase by NFT collectors.

 **LIVE DEMO**: <https://arbor.audio>